krammey/ERCOT_On_Switch/ERCOT_2017/README.md

 This model will take annual (8760) ERCOT model and break it into 12 hourly models (one for each month).

+This was run at 20% load (see line 263 in ERCOT_2017_Cleaning.R) to make everything feasible.

 Runtime (s)
 TOTAL: 2813.051482 (47m)